SimplGy/gameOfLife/README.md

 Each cell on the screen is an autonomous Backbone Model, aware of its neighbors and how it should behave in this environment.

+## Approach

+* Figure out how many rows and cols will fit on the screen
+* Create a list of cells.
+Each cell is a Backbone Model/View pair.
+* Each cell knows it's x/y coord
+* Each cell calculates references to its 8 neighbors one time
+* Every step of the application, cells decide whether they're going to live or die in the next frame
+* Then the app tells every cell to advance one frame

 This isn't very performant, since there's overhead involved in standing up a self-aware model for each cell, but it is idiomatic for a Backbone app and results in code with clear separation of responsibility.